Chapter 27: Filming

 The film began shooting in Manhattan, New York in 2006.
-"I don't have much to compare it to, but the challenges were daunting," said Schaefer, who directed several sequences outside The Dakota, the site of Lennon's assassination.
-"I had to go into a place that was very sensitive to our story, with trucks, a crew, and a limited amount of time.
+"I don't have much to compare it to, but the challenges were daunting," said Schaefer, who directed several sequences outside The Dakota, the site of Lennon's murder, "I had to go into a place that was very sensitive to our story, with trucks, a crew, and a limited amount of time.
 It wasn't easy."

 "It was important to Jarrett that we didn't glorify this event," said Salerno.
 "He didn't want to shoot any of the scenes with John Lennon at The Dakota out of respect for the residents that were there at the time John was killed, so all of that footage was shot separately at another location that we were able keep closed and controlled."
 These scenes were shot at the Steiner Studios in Brooklyn.

 Release

 The studio held Chapter 27s world premiere at the Sundance Film Festival in January 2007.
 The film was subsequently screened at the Berlin International Film Festival, Athens Film Festival, Festroia International Film Festival, Waterfront Film Festival, Mediterranean Film Festival, Stockholm International Film Festival, Oslo International Film Festival and the Denver Film Festival.

 The Motion Picture Association of America (MPAA) gave the film a Restricted rating for language and some sexual content.
 Chapter 27 had a limited release in the United States on March 28, 2008 and earned $13,910 in a single theater over the opening weekend.
 The film's revenues increased by 11.4% in its second weekend in domestic markets, earning $15,500 in five theaters.
 Chapter 27 grossed $56,215 in the United States and $131,273 overseas.
 In total, the film has grossed $187,488 worldwide.
 Its international releases include Mexico ($107,443), Portugal ($20,433), and France ($3,397).Chapter 27 was released on DVD on April 28, 2008 in the United Kingdom.
 In the United States, it was released on the same formats on July 1, 2008 in exclusives, and everywhere September 30, 2008.
 The British edition contains a making-of and the trailer of the film, while the American edition includes only a behind-the-scenes.